 3. Think about how you use your car

 If you’re reluctant to cut down on extras, cut down on how much you’re using your car.
-If you can commute to work on public transport or by carpooling, do it!
-If you can walk or cycle, all the better!
+Commute to work on public transport or by carpooling!
+Walk or cycle, is all the better!
 The money you’ll save on fuel and servicing will add up quickly, and you can put this toward your registration fee when it comes around.

 4. Register for 12 months